smontanus/DNA-Assembler/README.txt

 To Start the Flask server:

-1. From a comand prompt navigate to the directory that has the file application.py
+1. From a command prompt navigate to the directory that has the file application.py

 2. Type the command "python application.py"